lieb/postdove/doc/system_configuration.md

 The typical choice is either Samba or NFS.
 The configuration of either is no different for a VM than it is for a typical networked system.
 The only caveat is that if NFS is chosen, it should require NFSv4 or higher.
 The version 3 protocol has been deprecated from **Fedora** and other distributions because of its well known weaknesses but there are still a few legacy setups around.
 Our configuration is NFSv4.1.
 * The third choice is a virtual filesystem provided by the hypervisor. **Fedora** uses KVM/QUMU so there are two choices.
 A virtual filesystem is based within the hypervisor itself rather than traversing the network stack.
-Up until recent kernels and QEMU emulator versions the only virtual filesystem, called *VirtFS*, was based on the 9P remote file protocol from the Plan9 operating system.
+Up until recent kernels and QEMU emulator versions, the only virtual filesystem, called *VirtFS*, was based on the 9P remote file protocol from the Plan9 operating system.
-Although the concept was cleaner and access confined unlike a network filesystem, the protocol has proved to be not very efficient, in fact, much slower than NFSv4.
+Although the concept was cleaner and access confined, unlike a network filesystem, the protocol has proved to be not very efficient, in fact, much slower than NFSv4.
 Recent kernels and QEMU have a replacement called *Virtio-FS* which uses the FUSE filesystem infrastructure.
 Its performance is almost as fast as a local filesystem.
 More important, it is fully POSIX compliant which none of the network based protocols support.

-Our configuration will be migrating to it soon. *TBD update*.
+Our configuration started over NFSv4 but has since migrated to *Virtio-FS*.
+We document both because every installation is different.

-### The players
+## The players
-We refer to a number of systems throughout this document.
+We refer to a number of systems and directories throughout this document.
 To clarify which is which, these are the players:
 * `example.com` This is the usual example substitute as a disguise for my own domain.
 I have a site presence by that name at my ISP that for this discussion provides SMTP/IMAP for me.
 * `home.example.com` is the subdomain for my private home network.